Village of Brainard Board of Trustees

 The motion carried

-Motion made by Trustee Robeson to approve the February claims, minus Spark Electric, seconded by Trustee Karber.
+- Motion made by Trustee Robeson to pay Spark Electric, seconded by Trustee Vrbka.

 Voting nay: none